 4" (101mm) Temperature Chart Recorder

-A great size coupled with 2-3 year battery life makes this 4-inch (101mm) temperature chart recorder a great solution for refrigerators, freezers and HVAC applications.
+A great size coupled with 2-3 year battery life makes this 4-inch (101mm) temperature chart recorder a great monitoring solution.

 - 7-Day or 24-Hour recording

 - C/F Switchable

 - Single AA battery operation

 Charts are sold separately.

 Our Dickson Data Division has specially trained representatives to address the needs of customers with large installations or unique demands.
 Please call 888-452-4626.

 - Ambient Operating RH Conditions 0-95% RH non-condensing